 Results were obtained first for capacitive sensing/common mode measurement, then for inductive sensing/differential mode, and lastly for the combined mode.

-A plot for this effect is shown in Fig. 8 for two different frequencies of operation; at both frequencies, as the number of plastic layers increase, the measured voltage increase.
-The first datum, labelled Air, corresponds to the standing value of the sensor; in this case, the capacitive coupling is through the fixed insulator attached to the sensor and air.
+A plot for capacitive sensing/common mode measurement is shown in Fig. 8 for two different frequencies of operation; at both frequencies, as the thickness of the plastic plate increases, the measured voltage increase.
+The first datum, labelled Air, corresponds to the standing capacitance value of the sensor; in this case, the capacitive coupling is through the fixed insulator attached to the sensor and air.
 It can be seen that the sensor has a similar response on both frequencies (100 kHz and 1 MHz).
-As expected from (5), the measured quantity increases due to an increase in the frequency of operation.
+As expected from (5), the measured value increases with an increase in the frequency of operation.